SUMMER TERM 2018 – a drop-in session to help you manage exam stress

-What for: A brief (5-10 minute), one-to-one conversation with a counsellor to discuss some helpful strategies to keep yourself calm around exam time
+What are we offering: a brief, one-to-one conversation with a counsellor to discuss some helpful strategies to keep yourself calm around exam time

 If this is your last year at University, you may want to think about using the University Counselling Service before you leave.
-Meeting with a counsellor for a counselling appointment may be useful to help you develop your insight, self agency and resilience so that you can consider making some changes which may lead to you improving your potential.
+Meeting with a counsellor for a face to face counselling appointment may be useful to help you develop your insight, self agency and resilience so that you can consider making some changes which may lead to you improving your overall potential.

 - Get booked on a workshop for some useful strategies about a range of issues

-- Consider registering for counselling and booking your appointment for AFTER your exam period to discuss any issues you may have around transitions to your next stage in life - counsellors are available throughout the summer term and into vacation.
+- Consider registering for counselling NOW and booking your appointment for AFTER your exam period to discuss any issues you may have around transitions to your next stage in life - counsellors are available throughout the summer term and into vacation

 - Use the self-help resources available - there's a range of e-books and CDs too